 - 1. All event and meeting advertising (by poster, electronic devices, or electronic event pages) for ASWOU Chartered Organizations must include this disability statement: "If you have a disability that may require some accommodation in order to participate in a Western Oregon University activity, please notify the Office of Disability Services at 503-838-8250 or ods@wou.edu at least 72 hours in advance."
 Whether the advertising is done on a poster, social media, or electronic devices around the WOU Campus, all ASWOU Chartered Organizations shall attempt to advertise at least five days in advance for their organization's events. - a.
 In the case of social media or online profiles, the Disability Statement must be present on all home/profile pages, but are not required to be present within every post/interaction. - 2.
-Each member of any ASWOU Chartered Organization has the right to be free from discrimination inclusive of, but not limited to, the following areas: race, color, national ancestry, creed, religion, sexual orientation, gender identity, gender expression, sex, age, and individuals with mental and/or physical disabilities. - 3.
+Every WOU student and each member of any ASWOU Chartered Organization has the right to be free from discrimination inclusive of, but not limited to, the following areas: race, color, national ancestry, creed, religion, sexual orientation, gender identity, gender expression, sex, age, individuals with mental and/or physical disabilities, and based on citizenship or immigration status. - 3.
 All organizations shall strive to hold general meetings in locations which meet accessibility guidelines.